 |Off-site provision||Day 1 ONLY||Day 2 Onwards|

-Teachers will set work on Show My Homework for students to complete.
+Teachers will set work on SAM Learning and/or Show My Homework for students to complete.

 Students will be able to access their normal timetabled lessons online via Google Classroom.

 |Paper Work Packs|

 |Paper work packs should be completed in the event that ICT facilities are not available to students at home and/or Beacon Academy are unable to provide access.
 Paper work packs will be made available upon request.|

 If you require assistance with online learning or you would like to request a paper work pack please contact the school via email on email@example.com or call us on 01472 328888.

 To see our simple guide on how to access Google Classroom, click here.

 In the event of a lockdown, students must submit work by handing it to main reception in a clearly marked envelope every 3 weeks (this is in line with the marking and feedback policy of the academy).
 If the period of isolation is shorter than this, then the child should bring their completed work back into school with them and present it to the teacher in their normal lesson.
 All work should have the child’s name on it clearly to allow the office staff to re-distribute this work to teachers for marking and feedback.
 This process will allow teaching staff the time to systematically mark and feedback on work, as if the child was in school.